 In Nexthink, the last IP address of a device is determined by the source address of the UDP datagrams that it sends to the Engine.
 While roaming without a VPN, however, a device is usually behind a NAT router that hides the private IP address assigned to the device.
 Moreover, the redirection service can modify the source IP address in the UDP datagrams of roaming devices, so they can be redirected to the intranet without being rejected.
 This has implications on how devices are assigned to entities and Engines depending on whether devices are roaming or not.
 Contact the Customer Success Services of Nexthink to find out the best configuration possible for your particular case.

-The redirection service exclusively deals with activity (UDP) traffic of the Collector.
-Thus, when using the redirection service only, features such as Engage, Act or the automatic updates do not work for roaming devices, as they require the TCP communication channel of the Collector.
+Starting from V6.21, the redirection service can deal with data sent through either the UDP or the TCP channel of the Collector, but it exclusively handles the end-user data part of the TCP channel.
+Therefore, features such as Engage, Act or the automatic updates, which are sent through the TCP channel, do not work for roaming devices with the redirection service.
 If you need these features to work on roaming devices, prefer a VPN solution or configure a TCP reverse proxy as indicated in the next section.

 Forwarding TCP Collector traffic